zhenkewu/zhenkewu.github.io/README.md

     - To add a post, e.g., a new paper, follow the format of the existing `.md` files
     - Comment out `</div>` if there are a multiple of three papers in each subsection; otherwise, there will be errors of indentation.
 * tracking
 	- To link your site to Google analytic services, modify the `tracking_id` in `_config.yml` file in the root directory so that it points to your website.
+	- Replace the `tracking_id` with your own id in the following block of codes in `_config.yml`

+    ```
+    analytics :
+        provider : google
+   		google :
+      	  tracking_id : 'UA-57530925-1'
+    ```
 * MathJax (also see [here](http://www.idryman.org/blog/2012/03/10/writing-math-equations-on-octopress/) )
 	- To properly display the math expressions rendered by MathJax,
 		+ Add `kramdown` after on the line of `markdown: ` in `_config.yml`; this prevents markdown language to intervene with LaTex commands; Also put `gem 'kramdown'` in `Gemfile`;